elementor/elementor/core/common/assets/js/api/docs/index.md

 		      return 'section';
 		   }

-		   /* NOTE: This is a dependncy hook and its breakable, when apply returns false */ apply( args ) {
+		   /* NOTE: This is a Dependency hook and its breakable, when apply returns false */ apply( args ) {
 		      const { containers = [ args.container ] } = args;

 		      // If one of the targets have maximum columns reached break the command. return ! containers.some( ( /**Container*/ container ) => {
 		         return container.view.isCollectionFilled();